-According to latest census, Grand Prairie, TX is a home for 46% latino residents.
-The second common group is white with 24% residents.
-The list of the most common racial or ethnic groups is closed by black with 22% residents.
+According to latest census, Grand Prairie, TX is a home for 61% white residents.
+The second common group is black with 23% residents.
+The list of the most common racial or ethnic groups is closed by asian with 7% residents.

-Past year Grand Prairie, TX universities awarded around 2,636 degrees.
-Statistics show that the population of students in Grand Prairie, TX include 796 male students and 838 female students.
-Grand Prairie, TX offers private and public tuition with a median cost of $0 for private four-year colleges and $0 for in-state public four-year colleges.
+Past year Grand Prairie, TX universities awarded around 279,200 degrees.
+Statistics show that the population of students in Grand Prairie, TX includes 139,600 female students and 139,600 male students.
+Grand Prairie, TX offers private and public tuition with a median cost of $n/a for private four-year colleges and $n/a for in-state public four-year colleges.
 The largest university of this city is the Lincoln College of Technology-Grand Prairie with the majority of graduates.
-The Concorde Career College-Grand Prairie and Fortis Institute-Grand Prairie hold the second and the third place respectively.
-The share of the public colleges in Grand Prairie, TX is n/a% and 100% go to the private colleges.
+The Concorde Career College-Grand Prairie and Arlington Career Institute hold the second and the third place respectively.
+The share of the public colleges in Grand Prairie, TX is n/a and 100 go to the private colleges.

-The workers of Grand Prairie, TX traveled to their offices around 27.06 minutes lately and drove alone to get there.
+Citizens of Grand Prairie, TX travel to their offices around 28 minutes lately and drove alone to get there.
 The rest of the residents carpooled and used other transportation method.